Al Wistert: Professional football

 After being drafted in the fifth round by the Philadelphia Eagles and signing for $3800 ($ today), he encountered animosity from veteran players for having signed such a large contract (though they thought he signed for $4500).
 He earned All-Pro honors in eight (four by consensus) of his nine seasons.
 As a two-way player, he played his entire nine-year career for the Philadelphia Eagles (who operated as a merged team with the Pittsburgh Steelers for one season during World War II.)
 The National Football League had no All-Star games between 1943 and 1950.
 Thus, although Wistert was a perennial All-Pro selection, it is difficult to compare him to more modern players who are often measured by Pro Bowl invitations.
 He served as Eagles captain for five consecutive seasons, from 1946 to 1950, and was named All-Pro in each season.
 In Wistert's next to last season he was selected to the first Pro Bowl.
 In his final season, he recovered three fumbles.
 The Eagles won the 1948 and 1949 National Football League Championships with Wistert.
 These were the only consecutive National Football League champions to win by shutout.
 His number 70 was retired by the Eagles in 1952.
 According to his College Football Hall of Fame biography, during his career he started every game the Eagles played except for the 1950 season opener against the Cleveland Browns.
 However, according to other statistical databases he started 84 of his career 95 games.
 His jersey number is one of nine retired by the Eagles.
 In 2005, Wistert lamented not having been enshrined in the Professional Football Hall of Fame and on Philadelphia Eagles Honor Roll:

 Wistert was inducted into the Philadelphia Eagles Honor Roll on September 29, 2009, along with Randall Cunningham.
 In 2003, he was named to the Pro Football Researchers Association Hall of Very Good in the association's inaugural HOVG class; he is one of two players that the Association officially supports for induction into the Pro Football Hall of Fame.
+He was named as a senior finalist for the class of 2020's "blue ribbon panel" but also missed out.
+In 2023, he was named as a senior semifinalist for the class of 2024.